t-fb/t-fb/README.md

 ## Hey, I'm Trixy 👋 😄

-I’m a full-stack software developer based in Vancouver, BC with several years of experience in the JavaScript ecosystem.
-I also have hands-on experience developing applications in the AI space .
-Recently, I co-created [Burrow](https://burrow-io.github.io), an open source data ingestion pipeline that streamlines the development of RAG (Retrieval-Augmented Generation) applications.
+I’m a full-stack developer with several years of experience in the JavaScript ecosystem, with additional experience integrating AI technologies into web applications.
+Recently, I co-created [Burrow](https://burrow-io.github.io), an open source data ingestion pipeline for RAG (Retrieval-Augmented Generation) systems.

 I also built **ShutterBot** 📷, a RAG chatbot that answers your questions about your camera manual (inspired after struggling to learn how to use my new camera by having to dig through its dense documentation).